A parametric study of the pipeline hammer phenomenon in plastic Bingham slurry flows using the finite element method: Governing Equations

+\fg{where $X_{c} = \tau_{y}/(\tau_{w})_{c}$ and $(\tau_{w})_{c}$.
+Just at the laminar-transition point Hanks and Pratt \cite{hanks1967} demonstrated that Hedstrom number could be correlated with the critical Reynolds number, fixing the onset of turbulence.
+This correlation can be written as follows:}

 This means we can compute the critical velocity and therefore the transition number $\text{Re}_c$ fixing a Hedstrom number, thus allowing us to study several rheological behaviors of the flow.
-Remark as well that $X_c$ can be physically interpreted as a Bingham number $\text{Bi} = \tau_y / (\tau_w)_c$ for a fully developed Bingham flow, which is the only regime in which this relation is valid.
-For the Newtonian case, the threshold value $\Rey_c = 2100$ will be employed following \cite{assefa2015}.
+Remark as well that $X_c$ can be physically interpreted as a Bingham number $\text{Bi} = \tau_y / (\tau_w)_c$ for a fully developed Bingham flow, which is the only regime in which this relation is valid. \fg{Just for reference, for the Newtonian case, the threshold value is $\Rey_c = 2,100$ \cite{assefa2015}, but in a slurry this threshold can be higher.}